 Other obligations of the controller are listed below:

-Article 5 also lays out the so-called “Accountability Principle”, which means controllers should be able to demonstrate GDPR compliance and are responsible for ensuring that continued compliance.
+Article 5 also lays out the so-called “Accountability Principle”, which means controllers should be able to demonstrate GDPR compliance and are responsible for ensuring their continued compliance.

-It is imperative that, when collecting data, the data subject receives enough information for them to understand why the data is being collected and how it is being processed.
-They must also understand their rights (e.g. their right to access the data after collection, or the right to amend it if it has been found to be wrong).
+It is imperative that, when collecting data, the data subject receives enough information for them to understand why the data is being collected and how it will be processed.
+They must also understand their rights (e.g. their right to access the data after collection, or the right to amend data if it has been discovered to be inaccurate).

-When asked for their personal data, the data subject must be provided with the following details:
+When asked for their personal data, the data subject must be provided with the following information:

 There are a few circumstances in which the controller does not need to supply details of processing etc. to the data subject: